Christmas in Ireland is a big deal for young and old alike.

 Past years have seen Bono, Sinead O’Connor, Hozier and Glen Hansard providing an impromptu concert on Grafton Street.

-What are some fun facts about Christmas in Ireland?
+What do they call Christmas in Ireland?